Skip to main content

 • Demonstrate vision of professional practice that can be developed beyond scope of practice.

-Linking theory and practice.
-Learning experiences planned on individual interests, with emphases on gaining in-depth skills and knowledge of the clinical role in nursing or midwifery, the process of developing excellence and scholarship in nursing and midwifery practice, description, analysis and synthesis of the practice domain of nursing or midwifery, the process of enhancing the contribution of nursing to the delivery of care, action, strategies to improve nursing or midwifery practice, practice innovation.
+Learning experiences planned on individual interests, with emphases on gaining in-depth skills and knowledge of the clinical and management role in nursing or midwifery.
+The process of developing excellence and scholarship in nursing and midwifery practice, description, analysis and synthesis of the practice domain of nursing or midwifery, the process of enhancing the contribution of nursing to the delivery of healthcare, action, examples of clinical reasoning scenarios in nursing, theories of leadership and management, leadership strategies to enhance nursing or midwifery practice, practice innovation.

 Additional Teaching Mode Information